ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     Args:
         Describe arguments here

-    Attributes:
-        name: Names the model that is described
     """

-    name = "freshwater"
 ```

 With the basic class now defined an `__init__` function should be added to the class.